mkubiophysics/B-LacFamPred/README.md

+# β-LacFamPred
-# β-LacFamPred: An online tool for prediction and classification of β-Lactamases in class, subclass and family
+An online tool for prediction and classification of β-Lactamases in class, subclass and family